MicrosoftDocs/windows-powershell-docs/docset/windows/adfs/Add-AdfsNativeClientApplication.md

 ### Microsoft.IdentityServer.Management.Resources.NativeClientApplication

-Returns the new NativeclientApplication object when the *PassThru* parameter is specified.
+Returns the new NativeClientApplication object when the *PassThru* parameter is specified.
 By default, this cmdlet does not generate any output.

 ## NOTES